Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Application examples

-This result can be verified by generating sample paths for each $r$ and plotting the intervals of the mean copy number as shown in Fig. \ref{Range_Mean_NL}.
+This result can be verified by generating sample paths for each $r$ and plotting the intervals of the mean copy number as shown in Fig. \ref{Range_Mean_NL}(A).
 More specifically, the sample paths are generated by the following procedure: \begin{enumerate} \item Generate 100000 random numbers $K_{1,i}$ and $K_{2,i}\ (i=1,2,\ldots,100000)$ from the gamma distributions $\mathbb{P}_{K_1}$ and $\mathbb{P}_{K_2}$, respectively. \item Sort each parameter in ascending order and make pairs of parameters $(K_{1,i_1}, K_{2,i_2})$. \item Randomly choose two pairs of parameters, say $(K_{1,i_1}, K_{2,i_2})$ and $(K_{1,j_1}, K_{2,j_2})$, and swap $K_2$ so that $(K_{1,i_1}, K_{2,j_2})$ and $(K_{1,j_1}, K_{2,i_2})$. \item Repeat (2) and (3) unless $\mathrm{corr}(K_1, K_2) \le r$ \item Run the stochastic simulation algorithm (SSA) \citep{Gillespie1976} for each parameter pair, and record the mean copy number at time $t=1440$. \end{enumerate} In short, positively correlated parameter pairs are generated by step (2), and then the correlation is reduced in step (3).
-To make negatively correlated pairs, \begin{enumerate} \item[(6)] Run (1)-(5) again, but $K_2$ is sorted in descending order in step (2) and $\mathrm{corr}(K_1, K_2) \ge -r$ in step (4). \item[(7)] Plot the range of the mean copy numbers obtained in steps (5) and (6). \end{enumerate} It should be noted that obtaining asymptotic bounds using the stochastic simulation algorithm \citep{Gillespie1976} is prohibitively hard since there are many possible joint distributions satisfying the constraint of the correlation $|\mathrm{corr}(K_1, K_2)| \le r$, and the sample space of the parameter combinations becomes significantly large.
-This is more prominent in the next example.
+To make negatively correlated pairs, \begin{enumerate} \item[(6)] Run (1)-(5) again, but $K_2$ is sorted in descending order in step (2) and $\mathrm{corr}(K_1, K_2) \ge -r$ in step (4). \item[(7)] Plot the range of the mean copy numbers obtained in steps (5) and (6). \end{enumerate}

+The average computation time for generating a single sample path was 0.6094 second for $r = 0.30, 0.50, 0.70$, and 1.00 in Fig. \ref{Range_Mean_NL}(A).
+We observed that 10000 or more sample paths were necessary to obtain informative asymptotic bounds, which equates 6094 second in average for each bound.
+On the other hand, the computation time of the proposed optimization was 2400 second in average.

+In general, obtaining asymptotic bounds using the sample path generation approach tends to be prohibitively hard when there are fewer assumptions on the parameter distributions.
+For example, if we remove the assumption that the marginal distributions $\mathbb{P}_{K_1}$ and $\mathbb{P}_{K_2}$ are gamma distributions, there are many other possible distributions satisfying the constraints of the mean, the variance, and the correlation $|\mathrm{corr}(K_1, K_2)| \le r$.
+Consequently, searching for all possible distributions would be very hard by the Monte Carlo approach.
+On the other hand, the computational cost of the proposed optimization remains almost the same even for such cases since the bounds can be computed simply by changing the constraints of the optimization.